The most delicious fall pasta, with roasted squash, pasta shells and a thyme-infused garlic cream sauce.

-This luscious pasta combines roasted kabocha squash in an incredibly savory creamy garlic sauce.
+This luscious pumpkin pasta combines pantry dried pasta with sweet, roasted winter squash and an incredibly savory creamy garlic sauce.

-It’s just the kind of comfort food pasta recipe we crave, right along with an easy, totally delicious Pappardelle with Portobello Mushroom Ragu.
+It’s just the kind of comfort food pasta recipe we crave, right along with classic pasta carbonara or an easy, totally delicious pappardelle with portobello mushroom ragu, which is another of my vegetarian pasta recipes that gets rave reviews!

-The natural sweetness of the vegetable combined with ingredients like cream and aromatic herbs is delicious and really luxurious.
+The natural sweetness of creamy-textured roasted squash, combined with ingredients like cream and aromatic herbs is delicious and tastes really luxurious.
+The sauce is captured in the pasta shells, or a similar short pasta shape.

 Which pumpkin to use for pumpkin pasta

-How to cut and peel a kabocha squash:
+How to cut and peel a winter or butternut squash:

-If you do have a whole squash, here’s how to deal with it:
+If you do have a fresh whole squash, here’s how to get it prepped for cooking:

-- Set the squash on a kitchen towel on a cutting board.
+- Set the squash on a cutting board.

 - Remove the seeds from each half with a spoon.